 1. Accessing quality health care for children and their parents in low- and moderate-income families through Medicaid, the Children’s Health Insurance Program and implementation of health reform

-2. Assisting families on welfare, formerly on welfare, or in danger of needing welfare in becoming or remaining self-sufficient by improving access to child support enforcement, quality child care, higher education, training, transportation, treatment of substance abuse, Food Stamps, the Earned Income Tax Credit and other tax benefits, Medicaid, WorkFirst, and other supportive services, including accommodations of disabilities
+2. Assisting families on welfare, formerly on welfare, or in danger of needing welfare in becoming or remaining self-sufficient by improving access to quality child care, training, transportation, treatment of substance abuse, Food Stamps, Medicaid, WorkFirst, and other supportive services, including accommodations of disabilities

-3. Improving health care and income support for the disabled and elderly poor, with a focus on issues involving Social Security, SSI, Medicaid, Medicare, and on improving mental health and developmental disability services, care in nursing and rest homes, access to community-based care, services to the HIV-positive population, and managed care
+3. Improving health care and income support for the disabled and elderly poor, with a focus on issues involving Social Security, SSI, Medicaid, Medicare, and on improving mental health and developmental disability services, access to in-home services, care in nursing and rest homes, access to community-based care, services to the HIV-positive population, and managed care

 |Child care assistance||Children’s Health Insurance Program|